ArnaoutLab/diversity/README.md

 counts_2a = pd.DataFrame({"Community 2a": [1, 1, 1, 1, 1, 1, 1, 1, 1]}, index=labels_2a)
 ```

-To compute the similarity-sensitive diversity indices, we now pass the similarity matrix to the similarity argument of the metacommunity object:
+To compute the similarity-sensitive diversity indices, we now pass the similarity matrix to the similarity argument of the metacommunity object.
+(Note that `S_2a` may be in the forme of either the numpy array or the DataFrame):

 ```python
 metacommunity_2a = Metacommunity(counts_2a, similarity=S_2a)